rescrv/blue/symphonize/README.md

 symphonize
 ==========

 symphonize is a tool for orchestrating services for unit testing.
-Built upon `rc_conf` and `rustrc`, it's simple and intended for rust mono repos.
+Built upon `rc_conf` and `k8src`, it's simple and intended for rust mono repos to bring up services on a k8s cluster.

 Status
 ------

-Maintenance track.
-The library is considered stable and will be put into maintenance mode if unchanged for one year.
+Active development.
+Since pivoting to k8s, it's been made active.

 Scope
 -----